-Writer’s block.
-One of the most frustrating and common irritants of any writer.
+Writer’s block is one of the most frustrating and common irritants of any writer.
 It happens to us all, regardless of the writing discipline we work in.
 Personally, I’ve been struggling with it since the beginning of the year.
-So in an effort to try and see it off in time for this year’s NaNoWriMo (I know!), today I’m sharing some writing prompts to break through writer’s block.
+So in an effort to try and see it off in time for this year’s NaNoWriMo, today I’m sharing some writing prompts to break through writer’s block.

 Sounds good, right?
 Well, yes, except ever since I finished it, my book has sat, unloved and unedited since the end of November 2018.
 I had planned to do the big redraft in July, but life well and truly got in the way.
 As it tends to do.

-Anyway, with some luck these writing prompts will help to fire up my creative mojo once more, and all being well I’ll be in a good position to actually rewrite the story this November.
+Anyway, with some luck, these writing prompts will help to fire up my creativity again and all being well I’ll be in a good position to actually rewrite the story this November.
 That’s the idea, anyway!

 So without further ado, let’s jump into my latest set of writing prompts to break through writer’s block.
 If you haven’t read my last post all about writing prompts, you can find that here.